psmandal/20th-Century/README.md

 | `requirements_v2.txt`              | Extended or updated version of the requirements list. |
 | `test.ipynb`                       | Scratchpad or testing notebook for quick code checks and trials. |

-Task_1.4.ipynb
-Uses Selenium and webdriver_manager to automate browser control.

-Attempts to scrape the content of the Wikipedia page.

-Also uses BeautifulSoup, though it redundantly includes Selenium for a static page.

-Saves the scraped content to a file named Key_events_20th_century.

-Task_1.4_updated.ipynb
-Optimized and simplified version of the original.

-Removed Selenium: since the target page is static (no JavaScript rendering needed), using requests + BeautifulSoup is more efficient.

-Extracts only the main article content by targeting the <div class="mw-parser-output"> container.

-Cleans and organizes text from to capture headings, paragraphs, and bullet points.

-Saves the final result to Key_events_20th_century.txt.